 - New vehicle finance – This loan helps you to cover the cost of a brand-new car.

-- Used vehicle finance – Second hand vehicle finance applies to pre-owned cars.
+- Used vehicle finance – Finance for second-hand or pre-owned cars.

 - Private vehicle finance – Private car finance allows you to buy a car from a private seller instead of a dealership.

-- Dealer vehicle finance – You can get vehicle finance through a car dealership that is linked to certain vehicle lenders and finance companies.
+- Dealer finance – You can get finance through a car dealership that is linked to certain vehicle lenders and finance companies.

-- Pensioner vehicle finance – This allows pensioners to also apply for vehicle finance.
+- Pensioner car loan – This allows pensioners to also apply for vehicle finance.

 - Business vehicle finance – Applies to the purchase of business vehicles.
 Commercial vehicle finance in South Africa is also available when you need to purchase a fleet of vehicles for your business.

-- Fixed-rate vehicle finance – You can enjoy a constant and fixed interest rate while you pay off the loan.
+- Fixed-rate – You can enjoy a constant and fixed interest rate while you pay off the loan.

-How much can you borrow for a vehicle?
+How much can you borrow to buy a car?